Self-paced

 Edit on Github

-How to install node and nvm on a Mac osx (mojave)
+How to install NVM on a Mac OS (node.js and npm)

 Written by:

-There are several ways to install node on any mac, but my recommendation will be to install it using brew and nvm.
+There are several ways to install NVM on any Mac running MacOS, but our recommendation is to use Brew and NVM for several reasons:

-2. Brew is an amazing package manager for mac that contains very mature packages already bullet prove on any possible bugs.
+2. Brew is an amazing package manager for MacOS that contains very mature packages that are already bulletproof against any possible bugs.

-According to the brew official website you only to paste need one command on the console:
+According to the brew official website you only to paste one command on the console:

 1 $ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"